netscaler/netscaler-k8s-ingress-controller/docs/how-to/secure-ingress.md

 The topic covers the various ways to secure your Ingress using Citrix ADC and the annotations provided by Citrix ingress controller.

-he following table lists the TLS use cases with sample annotations that you can use to secure your Ingress using Ingress Citrix ADC and Citrix ingress controller:
+The following table lists the TLS use cases with sample annotations that you can use to secure your Ingress using Ingress Citrix ADC and Citrix ingress controller:

 | Use cases | Sample annotations |
 | --------- | ------------------ |